Top 25 Bucket List Destinations in Colorado

 Relax in Glenwood Springs

-Considering all of the hiking and outdoor exploring you’ll be doing in Colorado, you’re probably going to want some way to kick back and relax.
-This is where the hot springs come into play.
-Glenwood Springs offers an excellent opportunity to soothe aching muscles before hitting the trail again.
+After all of the hiking and outdoor exploring you’ll be doing in Colorado, you might want some way to kick back and relax.
+Glenwood Hot Springs Resort offers an excellent opportunity to soothe aching muscles before hitting the trail again.
+The resort has the largest mineral hot springs pool in the world, which contains more than one million gallons of water.

 Dig into Green Chile Fries